Fernando Van Zeller Guedes

-Fernando Van Zeller Guedes (4 February 1903 – 15 July 1987), from Portugal, was a co-founder of the international wine producer, Sogrape, and the inspiration behind the Mateus brand of rosé wine.
+Fernando Van Zeller Guedes (4 February 1903 – 15 July 1987), was a Portuguese co-founder of the international wine producer, Sogrape, and the inspiration behind the Mateus brand of rosé wine.

 Early life

 Fernando Van Zeller Guedes was born on 4 February 1903 in the parish of Massarelos in the municipality of Porto in Portugal.
 His father, Fernando Guedes da Silva, owned Quinta da Aveleda, a wine estate near Penafiel, and was one of the founders of the Comissão de Viticultura da Região dos Vinhos Verdes (Viticultural Commission of Vinhos Verdes) in 1926, the entity that regulates the wine production of the region and that assures the recognition of its wines.

 He contracted pneumonia at a young age, which interrupted his studies.
 At the age of 21 he joined Martinez Gassiot, an exporter of Port wines.
 On the death of his father, he became co-owner of the Quinta with his five brothers.